 a) advise on the conduct of fraud investigations for the RMIT Group

-b) direct people wishing to make a protected disclosure to IBAC
+b) direct people wishing to make a public interest disclosure to IBAC

-c) receive confidential communications that are not protected disclosures under the Protected Disclosures Act 2012 (Vic).
+c) receive confidential communications that are not public interest disclosures under the Protected Disclosures Act 2012 (Vic).

 7.1.
 RMIT Council oversees, monitors and receives reports in respect of anti-corruption and fraud matters through its Audit and Risk Management Committee.